 Under the Carbon Price slider, open the advanced settings by clicking on the three dots next to the Carbon Price slider.
 Then adjust the settings as follows:

 The Carbon Price slider in En-ROADS only covers CO₂ emissions from energy (fossil fuels and biofuel).
 Note that a Carbon Price reduces investments in oil and gas, which indirectly reduces emissions of methane.
 Other gases such as CH₄, N₂O, and fluorinated gases (F-gases) are also directly affected by the Methane & Other slider.
 The EICDA includes a tax on F-gases at a rate of 10% of the tax on other greenhouse gases (when measured in CO2-equivalents).
 To model this in En-ROADS, you can adjust the advanced settings of the Methane & Other slider by clicking on the three dots next to the slider.
-Then select “Yes” beside “Use detailed settings,” and scroll down to “Energy and industry emissions (CH₄, N₂O, & F-gases).”
+Then select “Yes” beside “Use detailed settings,” and scroll down to “Adoption of energy and industry best practices (CH4, N2O, & F-gases).”
 Adjust this slider to -8%, which is an approximation of the effect of a 90% reduction target on F-gases in the U.S. (again, keep in mind that while we’re approximating a U.S. bill here, En-ROADS is a global model).
 In 2020, F-gases are ~8.7% of non-CO₂ greenhouse gas emissions worldwide.
 A 90% reduction of that is approximately 8%.